rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Generate_and_Use_an_XNAT_Alias_Token.md

   height: auto;
 }
 </style>
 CNDA uses [WashU Key](https://it.wustl.edu/items/what-is-a-wustl-key/) for web login.
 This works only in a browser and cannot be used with tools like XNAT Desktop Client (XDC), scripts, or the REST API.
 For those, you must use an **Alias Token**.
 This is a temporary `alias`/`secret` pair that acts like a username and password.

 ## Who this applies to
 - XNAT Desktop Client (XDC) users
 - Scripts using the XNAT REST API (Python, curl, etc.)

 ## Before you start
 - You have a working WashU Key
-- Your CNDA account is active and has project access
+- Your CNDA account is active

 ---

 ## Create an Alias Token
 1. Go to <https://cnda2.wustl.edu> and log in with WashU Key
 2. Click your username (top-right)
 3. Select **Manage Alias Tokens**